Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated, October 2015.

 Lichen planus pigmentosus may rarely affect the lips, resulting in a patchy dark pigmentation on upper and lower lips.

 Lichenoid drug eruption refers to a lichen planus-like rash caused by medications.
 Asymptomatic or itchy; pink, brown or purple; flat, slightly scaly patches most often arise on the trunk.
 The oral mucosa (oral lichenoid reaction) and other sites are also sometimes affected.
 Many drugs can rarely cause lichenoid eruptions.
 The most common are:

 Quinine and thiazide diuretics cause photosensitive lichenoid drug eruption.

-Rarely, longstanding erosive lichen planus can result in squamous cell carcinoma (squamous cell carcinoma) of the mouth (oral cancer), vulva (vulval cancer) or penis (penile cancer).
-This should be suspected if there is an enlarging nodule or an ulcer with thickened edges.
-Cancer is more common in smokers, those with a past history of cancer in mucosal sites, and in those who carry oncogenic human papillomavirus.
+Hypertrophic lichen planus may resemble squamous cell carcinoma.
+However, rarely, longstanding erosive lichen planus can result in true squamous cell carcinoma, most often in the mouth (oral cancer) or on the vulva (vulval cancer) or penis (penile cancer).
+This should be suspected if there is an enlarging nodule or an ulcer with thickened edges in these sites.
+Cancer is more common in smokers, those with a history of cancer in mucosal sites, and in those who carry sexually acquired and oncogenic human papillomavirus.

 Cancer from other forms of lichen planus is rare.

 In most cases, lichen planus is diagnosed by observing its clinical features.
 A biopsy is often recommended to confirm or make the diagnosis and to look for cancer.
 The histopathological signs are of a lichenoid tissue reaction affecting the epidermis.

 Direct immunofluorescent staining may reveal deposits of immunoglobulins at the base of the epidermis.